shrawan-kumar01/pythonListClass-implementation/README.md

-#  build a class which behaves as it is oythin list function behave .
+#  build a class which behaves as it is pythin list function behave .
 # also implement functions
 # use c - array